jbok4/good_reads/README.md

 * For fun, you can add the images yourself to each of the titles by editing each book, and then finding the corresponding image in the app/assets/images folder

+#License

+* For licensing information, please see LICENSE.md file

 #Author